Setting Up and Configuring a Logi Report Server Cluster

 - Creating a Logi Report Server Cluster After Installation

-It is recommended that you create a Logi Report Server Cluster during the installation of servers.
-This is the easiest way for you to set up a cluster.
+You should create a Logi Report Server Cluster during the installation of servers.
+This is the easiest way to set up a cluster.

 - Run the Logi Report Server installation file to install Logi Report Server with the Installation Wizard.